H2020-IPM-Decisions/IdentityProviderService/README.md

 ### How to run the project

 You can build the tool using the following commands.
-The instructions assume that you are in the root of the repository.
+The instructions assume that you are in the `H2020.IPMDecisions.IDP.API` folder of the repository.
-As explained above, the develop branch is an active development branch.
+As explained above, you should be on the develop branch, as it is an active development branch.

 ```console
 dotnet run